mejia-dev/noman-rumerals/README.md

 Code: evalNumerals("CI");
 Expected Output: 101

-Test: "It will reject the entire input if C is surrounded by two matching characters"
+Test: "It will reject the entire input if C is surrounded by two matching non-C characters"
 Code: evalNumerals("ICI")
 Expected Output: "Invalid input.
-Numeral C should never be surrounded by two of the same numerals"
+Numeral C should never be surrounded by two of the same non-C numerals"

 //// Rules for D